PacmanForever/meteocat_community_edition/README.en.md

             Timestamp={{ trigger.event.data.timestamp }}
 ```

-## Using municipality forecasts in a custom Weather entity
+## Forecast Sensors Detail

-If you configured **Municipality Mode**, you can use the sensor data to create your own Weather entity using Home Assistant's [`template` component](https://www.home-assistant.io/integrations/weather.template/).
+Both in **Station XEMA Mode** and **Local Station Mode**, additional sensors are created with raw forecast data.
+This is useful if you want to create custom cards or advanced automations.

-### Available sensors in Municipality Mode
+### Available sensors

 Municipality Mode creates these sensors: